 WNYC Preservation and Archive Unit: A Rich Broadcasting Legacy

 Established in the year 2000, the WNYC Archives are the stations' physical link to its rich and storied past.
 Directed by Andy Lanset, an archivist and audio preservation specialist, the department provides a central repository for thousands of audio recordings, photographs, memorabilia, reports, news items, program guides, institutional records, and promotional materials.
 Among its holdings are more than 50,000 recordings in a variety of formats, from early lacquer and acetate discs, to reel-to-reel tapes, to digital audio tapes and compact discs.
-The archive staff also includes Archive Manager John Passmore, Senior Archivist Marcos Sueiro Bal and Assistant Archivists Haley Richardson and Emily Vinson who come to us for two years through a generous National Endowment for the Humanities preservation grant.
+The archive staff also includes Archive Manager John Passmore, Senior Archivist Marcos Sueiro Bal and Assistant Archivist Ana Cox who comes to us for two years through a generous National Endowment for the Humanities preservation grant.
+Assistant Archivist Benjamin Houtman is currently with us through July of 2016.

 The department was a long time in the making for WNYC.
 Prior to its founding, no central repository for archival station material existed, and as a result, items were spread throughout departments within the station at its previous location in the Municipal Building.
 Consolidation and centralization allowed for storage in a dozen rooms on three floors.
 Now, in our facility on Varick Street, all our collections are conveniently stored in one temperature and humidity controlled room with compact moveable shelving next door to the archive office/lab.
 An additional 5,000 items are in a climate-controlled storage facility in New Jersey with more on the way as the digitization of the collection proceeds.